darmiyaev/PowerHouse-/README.md

 It most likely won't be easy, but it aims to be easier than languages like c++

 PowerHouse want's to make it easy for people to learn and use it.
+# Be cross-platform
+INSPIRED BY: Java

+Cross-platform means it can be run anywhere (mostly)
 # Have a good compiler
 INSPIRED BY: Rust